MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

 ## Context and key design decisions

 According to the [baseline architecture](azure-data-factory-on-azure-landing-zones-baseline.yml), Contoso operates a medallion lakehouse that supports their first data workloads for the financial department.
-Contoso has hardened and extended this system to support the analytical data needs of the enterprise.
+Contoso hardens and extends this system to support the analytical data needs of the enterprise.
 This strategy provides data science capabilities and self-service functionality.

 ### Key requirements

+To modify and harden a medallion lakehouse, several key requirements must be addressed:

 - The solution must be hardened to operate as an enterprise data and analytics platform.
 The solution must also extend to support other corporate functions and adhere to Contoso's data access policy requirements.